starrlord/MKVConcertChapterizer/README.md

 ## Description

-MKV Song Chapterizer is a Python application that identifies songs in an MKV video file, creates chapters based on the detected songs, and adds these chapters to the MKV file.
-Each chapter is based on a 15-second audio chunk sampled every 5 minutes from the video, and the song title is used as the chapter name.
+MKV Song Chapterizer is a Python application that identifies songs in an MKV video files, creates chapters based on the detected songs, and adds these chapters to the video file.
+The application processes audio chunks sampled from the video and uses the AudD API to identify the songs.
+Each chapter is named after the detected song title.

 ## Requirements